Post-High School Reality Quest

 Buffy is desperate to get rid of it, but no matter how many times she tries to restart or reset, the text parser won’t go away.
 Before long, her life starts to crumble: her friends grow apart, her roommates turn against her, and her boyfriend falls into a deep depression.
 Buffy’s life has become a game, but how can you win when there’s no final boss?

-“[An] entertaining, yet thoughtful, look at figuring out who you are.
-The format and concept behind this book are refreshingly unique.
-It’s told as a command-based video game, but the story is a contemporary coming-of-age tale.
+“Entertaining yet thoughtful look at figuring out who you are.
+The format and concept behind this book is refreshingly unique.
+It’s told as a command-based video game, but the story is a contemporary coming of age tale.
 Definitely a must-read for gamers and really for YA readers in general!”

 “Post–High School Reality Quest will no doubt be one of the science fiction highlights of the year.”